MELITTA Caffeo Varianza CSP - Coffee machine

 » The ready symbol appears on the display.

-This chapter describes basic operating steps for using the appliance on a
+This chapter describes basic operating steps for using the appliance on a daily basis.

-4.1 Switching the appliance on and o
+4.1 Switching the appliance on and off

 ū During rinsing, rinsing water is also conducted into the drip tray.